 Address: Tal 41, Altstadt-Lehel

-Even if it weren’t one of the best Munich luxury hotels, Hotel Torbräu would stand out.
+Even if it weren’t one of the most popular Munich luxury hotels, Hotel Torbräu would stand out.
 The hotel is situated in a beautiful historic building outside of Isartor that’s impossible to slide past without a second glance.
 And this impeccable family-run boutique hotel answers to every need during your trip to Munich.

 Rooms at Hotel Torbräu are decorated with both classic and modern German touches.
-If you’re lucky, some rooms feature incredible head-on views of Munich’s most recognizable landmarks like the Frauenkirche.
+If you’re lucky, some rooms feature incredible head-on views of Munich’s most recognizable landmarks, like the Frauenkirche.
 What a sight to behold as you lay your head down for the night!

 All reservations throw in a free German buffet breakfast to fuel yourself for the day ahead.
 The on-site Schapeau Restaurant serves up fresh and tasty local cuisine and drinks just in case you’re in the mood for a quiet night in.